Stp155906/Stp155906/README.md

 ## 🤍 About Me

-- ♎ I’m a Developer, Here is my current progress  **[Portfolio](https://myportfoliocode.firebaseapp.com/)**
+- ♎ I’m a Developer, Here is my current portfolio progress  **[Portfolio](https://myportfoliocode.firebaseapp.com/)**

 - 🌱 I’m currently enrolled in  **Advanced Data Structures, Discrete Structures, Computer Organization, at CSUN.**

-- ✨ I’m currently working on some personal projects to develop widgets in  **Swift**
+- ✨ I’m currently working on some personal projects to develop student widgets and am learning how to automate more than just zoom class login bots.
+I am learning to use a variety of languages, but am most comfortable with C++, Java and learning implementation of python/Swift  **Swift**

-- 👨‍💻 All of my projects are available at **[My LinkedIn](https://www.linkedin.com/in/shantalia-perez-ba60a6212/ )**
+- 👨‍💻 Some Projects are Private but the ones that are related to UX Designs can be found here at **[My LinkedIn](https://www.linkedin.com/in/shantalia-perez-ba60a6212/
+)**

 - 📫 How to reach me **stkperez42@gmail.com**

-- ⚡ Fun fact **I love to travel, and my favorite hobbies are photography, and portrait painting when not creating digital designs or development.**
+- ⚡ Fun fact **I love to travel, so much so that I know papiamentio (yet to be documented, as its the official language of Aruba locals) and my favorite hobbies are photography, and portrait painting when not creating digital designs or development.**
   </p>

 ## 🚀 Languages and Tools: markdown